microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/overview.rst

 Security considerations
 -----------------------

-Office Online is designed to work for enterprises that have strict security requirements.
-To make sure your integration is as secure as possible, ensure that:
+|wac| is designed to work for enterprises that have strict security requirements.
+To make sure your
+integration is as secure as possible, ensure that:

 * All traffic is SSL encrypted.
-* Initial requests to Office Online are made by using POST, where the access token is in the body of the POST request.
+* Initial requests to |wac| are made by using POST, where the access token is in the body of the POST request.

-Office Online identity can be established by using a public :ref:`proof key <Proof Keys>` to decrypt part of the WOPI requests.
-Also, the Office Online file cache indexes stored file contents by using a SHA256 hash as the cache key.
-You can pass Office Online the hash value using the :term:`SHA256` property in the :ref:`CheckFileInfo` response.
-If not provided, Office Online will generate a cache key from the file ID and version.
+|wac| identity can be established by using a public :ref:`proof key <Proof Keys>` to decrypt part of the WOPI
+requests.
+Also, the |wac| file cache indexes stored file contents by using a SHA256 hash as the cache key.
+You can pass |wac| the hash value using the :term:`SHA256` property in the :ref:`CheckFileInfo` response.
+If not provided, |wac| will generate a cache key from the file ID and version.
 To ensure that users can't force a cache collision and view the wrong file, no user-provided information is used to generate the cache key.

 Managing Office 365 subscriptions
 ---------------------------------

-Business users require an Office 365 subscription to edit files in Office Online.
+Business users require an Office 365 subscription to edit files in |wac|.
 The simplest way to implement this is to have users sign in with a Microsoft account or other valid identity.
 This establishes that they have the correct subscription.
-To limit the number of times a user needs to sign in, Office Online first checks for a cookie.
+To limit the number of times a user needs to sign in, |wac| first checks for a cookie.

 To provide a better experience for users with Office 365 subscriptions, hosts can optionally implement the :ref:`PutUserInfo` WOPI operation.
 See :ref:`implement PutUserInfo` for more information.